GDP by Country as Measured by Three Methods

 Why a Big Mac Costs Less in China Than in the United States

-There are three ways to compare the economic output, or gross domestic product, between countries.
+There are three ways to compare GDP between countries.
 The one you use depends on your purpose and how exchange rates and population would affect it.

 Official Exchange Rate

 For example, China has traditionally maintained a fixed rate for the yuan, its national currency.
-China pegged the yuan to a 2 percent range against a basket of currencies that include the U.S. dollar.
+China pegged the yuan to a 2% range against a basket of currencies that include the U.S. dollar.
 This lets China control its labor and manufacturing costs.
 That makes the prices of China's exports less expensive, so anything "Made in China" is more competitive in the global marketplace.

-The good news for China's residents is that it also makes their cost of living lower.
+The good news for China's residents is that it also makes the cost of living lower.
 In January 2018, a Big Mac only cost $3.17 in China, while it cost $5.28 in the United States.
-The magazine "The Economist" created the Big Mac Index to determine where currencies are at their correct level according to PPP.
-The Index says the yuan was undervalued by 40 percent.
+The magazine "The Economist" created the Big Mac Index to determine where currencies are at their correct level according to purchasing power parity.
+The Index says the yuan was undervalued by 40%.

 Use the OER method when you want to compare two emerging market countries to each other, or two developed economies to each other.
 You can also use it to compare the country's economic output over time, as long as its exchange rate hasn't changed dramatically.

-The CIA World Factbook provides the OER method.
+In addition to the IMF, the CIA World Factbook provides the OER method.
 It lists every country and its GDP by alphabetical order.
 That's helpful when you already know which country you want to investigate.